sryo/Spoons/README.md

 # Linkmaster
 `Linkmaster.lua` intercepts clicked URLs and presents a chooser that allows you to open the link in a specific browser (including incognito or private browsing mode) or copy the link to your clipboard.

+# MouseTunnel

+`MouseTunnel.lua` allows your mouse cursor to seamlessly "tunnel" from one edge of your screen to the other, creating a limitless workspace.

 ## FAQ

 **Q:** How do I use these scripts?